bitnami/containers/containers/rabbitmq/README.md

 ## Notable changes

+* Add script to be used as preStop hook on K8s environments.
+It waits until queues have synchronised mirror before shutting down.

 ### 3.8.9-debian-10-r42

 * The environment variable `RABBITMQ_HASHED_PASSWORD` has not been used for some time.
-It is now removed from documentation anv validation.
+It is now removed from documentation and validation.
 * New boolean environment variable `RABBITMQ_LOAD_DEFINITIONS` to get behavior compatible with using the `load_definitions` configuration.
 Initially this means that the password of `RABBITMQ_USERNAME` is not changed using `rabbitmqctl change_password`.